o3de/o3de.org/content/docs/user-guide/editor/console-cvars-commands.md

 {{< preview-migrated >}}

-The console is a user interface system which handles console commands and console variables\.
-It also outputs log messages and stores the input and output history\.
+The console is a user interface system which handles console commands and console variables.
+It also outputs log messages and stores the input and output history.

 ## Color coding

-The game console supports color coding by using the color indices 0\.\.9 with a leading $ character\.
-The code is hidden in the text outputted on the console\.
-Simple log messages through the `ILog` interface can be used to send text to the console\.
+The game console supports color coding by using the color indices 0..9 with a leading $ character.
+The code is hidden in the text outputted on the console.
+Simple log messages through the `ILog` interface can be used to send text to the console.

 ```
 This is normal $1one$2two$3three and so on
 ```

-In the preceding example, one renders in red, two in green, and three \(and the remaining text\) in blue\.
+In the preceding example, one renders in red, two in green, and three \(and the remaining text\) in blue.

 ## Console Variables

-Console variables (cvars) provide a convenient way to expose variables which can be modified easily by the user either by being entered in the console during runtime or by passing it as command\-line argument before launching the application\.
+Console variables (cvars) provide a convenient way to expose variables which can be modified easily by the user either by being entered in the console during runtime or by passing it as command\-line argument before launching the application.

 ### Registering new console variables

-For an integer or float based console variable, it is recommended to use the `IConsole::Register()` function to expose a C\+\+ variable as a console variable\.
+For an integer or float based console variable, it is recommended to use the `IConsole::Register()` function to expose a C\+\+ variable as a console variable.

-To declare a new string console variable, use the `IConsole::RegisterString()` function\.
+To declare a new string console variable, use the `IConsole::RegisterString()` function.

 ### Accessing console variables from C\+\+

-Console variables are exposed using the `ICVar` interface\.
-To retrieve this interface, use the `IConsole::GetCVar()` function\.
+Console variables are exposed using the `ICVar` interface.
+To retrieve this interface, use the `IConsole::GetCVar()` function.

-The most efficient way to read the console variable value is to access directly the C\+\+ variable bound to the console variable proxy\.
+The most efficient way to read the console variable value is to access directly the C\+\+ variable bound to the console variable proxy.

 ## Adding New Console Commands

-The console can easily be extended with new console commands\.
-A new console command can be implemented in C\+\+ as a static function which follows the `ConsoleCommandFunc` type\.
-Arguments for this console command are passed using the `IConsoleCmdArgs` interface\.
+The console can easily be extended with new console commands.
+A new console command can be implemented in C\+\+ as a static function which follows the `ConsoleCommandFunc` type.
+Arguments for this console command are passed using the `IConsoleCmdArgs` interface.

 The following code shows the skeleton implementation of a console command: